muraronicola/Parallel-implementation-of-Gravitational-Search-Algorithm/README.md

 # GSA parallel implementation

 ## Compiling the code
-In the principal folder, we can see all the files used in the implementation of the GSA algorithm.
+In the principal folder, there are tree folders:
+- `src`: contains the source code of the GSA algorithm.
+- `PBS_scripts`: contains the scripts used to run the code on the cluster.
+- `results`: contains the results of the tests performed on the cluster.

 In the case of compliling the code on the cluster, first we need to load the required modules:
 ```bash
 module load mpich-3.2
 ```

+Inside the `src` folder, there are the source code files and a Makefile.
-There is a Makefile that can be used to compile the code, by simply running the command:
+The Makefile can be used to compile the code, by simply entering the directory `src` and running the command:
 ```bash
 make
 ```
-This will create the executable file `gsa` in the current directory.
+This will create the executable file `gsa` in the `src` directory.

 ## Running the code
-To run the code, we can use the following command:
+To run the code, from the `src` directory, we can use the following command:
 ```bash
 mpiexec -n <number_of_processes> ./gsa <dimentions> <population_size> <iterations> <debug>
 ```